andreagavazzi/aron_robot/README.md

 ### Teensy (Limbic System):
 Inspired by the human limbic system, the Teensy 4.1 board provides emotional responses.
 - Emotional State Simulation: The Teensy emulates emotions like joy, fear, curiosity based on input from the Jetson Orin Nano.
 For example, it might express excitement when recognizing a friendly face.
-- Visual feedback to routine running in the brain: If Jetson Orin Nano is trowing an error, debug informations are easily visualized
+- Visual feedback to routine running in the brain: If Jetson Orin Nano is throwing an error, debug informations are easily visualized.

 ### Dynamixel Intelligent Motors (Joint Control):
 Integration with Joints: Aron's jonts are equipped with Dynamixel intelligent motors.
 These motors provide precise control to execute physical movements.